MarkKozel/CompOrgEText/docs/About/Proposal.md

 # Initial Proposal

+## CS 131 Course Info:
+Basics of computer Number Systems, Logic Operations, Computer Electronics from transistors to CPUs

+Instruction Set Architecture (ISA) and Assembly Language Programming using the Little Computer 3 (LC-3) ISA emulator run on Windows PCs

+Current Textbook: Patt & Patel. introduction to computing systems: from bits & gates to C & beyond.
+Second Edition.
+McGraw-Hill.
+ISBN-hardback: 978-0-07-246750-5 2003

+Purchase: $150 (new) $112 (used).
+Rental $97 (new) $60 (used)

+The current course structure is tied closely to the organization of the textbook.
+The textbook is organized such that students do not get to program in assembly language until the 6th week of class.
+The first 5 weeks are building foundational info, but no connection to programming until later.
+I feel using programming throughout the course would help reinforce the fundamentals with hands-on programming opportunities

 Create an updated, online textbook with links to OER and Creative Commons materials, include interactive elements, and make textbook and textbook build environment freely available

 ### Updated, Online Textbook